abelsj60/lexical-401/lined-code-node/v1/code-action-menu/README.md

             console.error('Unexpected error: ', error);
           }
         }

+        // HERE! 👇 UPDATE THIS IF BLOCK! 🤞 THAT SHOULD BE IT...
+        // LEXICAL SHOULD SEE LINED_CODE_NODE AS CODE_NODE...

         if (parsed !== '') {
           const parsedTextByLine = parsed.split(/\n/);

-          // HERE! 👇 UPDATE THIS STATEMENT! 🤞 THAT SHOULD BE IT...

           codeNode.getChildren<LinedCodeLineNode>().forEach((line, index) => {
             if (line.getTextContent() !== parsedTextByLine[index]) {
               codeNode.replaceLineCode(parsedTextByLine[index], line);